Never Miss a Beat!

 - Sleep on your back: Sleeping with your face pressed against the pillow can cause sleep lines, which can become wrinkles over time.

-If you’re concerned about wrinkles and damaged skin, speak to your doctor or dermatologist.
-He or she can help you develop a treatment plan.
-Some medical options to treat wrinkles include:
+If you’re concerned about wrinkles and skin damaged, speak to your health care provider or dermatologist.
+They can help you develop a treatment plan.
+Some aesthetic and/or medical options to treat wrinkles include:

-- Laser Skin Resurfacing: During these procedures, a laser is directed to the area of the skin that is being treated, where it removes the outer layer of skin.
-This stimulates the growth of new collagen fibers.
+- Laser skin resurfacing: A laser is directed to the area of the skin being treated, where it removes the outer layer of skin to stimulates the growth of new collagen fibers.

 Interested in learning more?
 Visit the website for Dermatology and Cosmetic Surgery at UPMC.